COMBINE-lab/scrna-ambiguity/README.md

 ```

 ### kallisto-D
-Please follow the [GitHub repository](https://github.com/pachterlab/kallisto-D) to install it, and use the path to the `kallisto` executable as the `kallistod` variable in the `run_me.config` file.
+Please follow the instructions in the [GitHub repository](https://github.com/pachterlab/kallisto-D) to install it, and use the path to the `kallisto` executable as the `kallistod` variable in the `run_me.config` file.

 ## Specify the root working directory